RWS/studio-api-docs/apiconcepts/translationmemory/updating_a_translation_memory.md

 >[!NOTE]
 >
->Deleting all TUs in a TM is a potentially dangerous operation, which should only be performed in exceptional cases, as this batch deletion cannot be undone.
+>Deleting all TUs in a TM is potentially destructive and should only be done in exceptional cases because the operation cannot be undone.

-See Also
+## See Also
---
 [Updating Translation Memories](updating_translation_memories.md)

 [Importing a TMX File](importing_a_tmx_file.md)